LearnOnDemandSystems/docs/tms/end-user-student-faqs/class-self-paced/discussions.md

 # How do I participate in a discussion?

-> [!ALERT] Please be aware that the functionality covered in this article may not be available to you.
+> :small_blue_diamond: Please note: Please be aware that the functionality covered in this article may not be available to you.

 Your class enrollment or course assignment may have a discussion attached to it that allows you and other participants to have an asynchronous conversation.
 To be able to participate, you must have a role which grants discussion participation AND one of the following based on a course that has a discussion associated with it: